Ribosome-Packet-Processor/Ribosome-P4/README.md

 # Ribosome-P4
 This repository contains the P4 implementation of Ribosome for Intel Tofino.

+This implementation is tested with **SDE 9.7.0**.

 # Project Structure
 The main file is `ribosome.p4`.
 It contains the implementation of the entire pipeline.

 The `ingress_controls` directory contains all the controls that Ribosome uses in the `Ingress` pipeline.

 The `egress_controls` directory contains all the controls that Ribosome uses in the `Egress` pipeline.

+The `parsers` directory contains both the Ingress Parser/Deparser and Egress Parser/Deparser.

 The `include` directory contains parser and configuration files.